Part 7 - Human Resources Administration And Management

 - Section 7-7.6I covers guidance related to extending the rating period and Manual Exhibit 7-7-B provides guidance for other non-standard situations.

-- Performance Plan.
-All of the written performance elements that an employee is expected to accomplish during the appraisal period.
+- Performance Plan - All of the written performance elements that an employee is expected to accomplish during the appraisal period.
 These elements are linked to specific program and management outcomes and to the Department's and the IHS' strategic plans.
 These elements are derived from the IHS Director's performance plan and are cascaded, as appropriate, to all employees.
 A performance plan must include all critical elements and their performance standards.
+See Manual Exhibit 7-7-C.

 7-7.2 PERFORMANCE LEVELS